Houwentai/CSV_Net/README.md

 The trained model will be saved in the folder ***SavedModels***.

 ## Saved models
-We provide a saved model, which performing as:
+We provide our trained CSV_Net model, which performing as:
 | Dataset | ROC-AUC |
 | ----- |:--------:|
 | Internel validation set | 0.845 |